Gluten-Free Strawberry Dutch Baby with Chocolate Chips (Oat Flour Recipe)

 Closeup of syrup pouring on a slice of strawberry Dutch baby.

-Deliciously rich, this gluten-free strawberry Dutch baby is the ultimate breakfast!
-It only takes a few minutes to make and is sure to impress.
+Gluten-free strawberry Dutch baby is the ultimate crowd-pleaser!
+The rich pancake only takes a few minutes to prep with simple ingredients.

 5 from 3 votes